mmmostrowski/client-server-snow/README.md

 ## Develop in IDE

-1. To start java proxy server, please start `bootRun` gradle action in IDE,
+1. Start the Java Proxy server by running `bootRun` Gradle action in IDE,
-2. To start web client, please run in terminal:
+2. Start the Web Client by executing the following command in the terminal:
 ```bash
 ./dev docker compose up --build reactjs-client
 ```
-3. To start php cli, please run in terminal and follow further instructions:
+3. Launch the PHP CLI by running the following command in the terminal and then follow the further instructions:
 ```bash
 ./dev docker-compose run java-proxy bash
 ```